 3. Clean Records Regularly

 Use a record brush or microfiber cloth to clean your records before and after playing them.
 Avoid using harsh chemicals or abrasive cleaners, as these can damage the vinyl.
+View our vinyl record cleaning guide for more tips.

 4. Replace Needles Regularly